Rent vs. Buy Calculator - Should I Rent or Buy?

+If you’re trying to decide between renting vs buying a home, you will need to compare the costs of each option.
 Short-term rentals make sense if you plan on moving in the near future, but buying a house can save you money over the long-run.
-Use the calculator below to find out whether it is better to rent or buy.
+Use the rent vs buy calculator below to find out whether it is better to rent or buy a house in 2022.

 For Owning A Home